 There are some factors that can increase the risk of getting fibroids in women.
 Among these, age plays a significant role.
 Women in their 30s and 40s are most likely to develop fibroids.
 After they hit menopause, fibroids shrink.
 Another factor is family history.
 If your mother had fibroids, then your risk of getting it is three times greater than average.
 Obesity in women can also increase the risk of developing fibroids.

-The exact reasons of fibroids are not completely known but based on the study by World Health Organization (WHO), the growth is caused by the changing hormones in women and in some cases it is hereditary.
-Fibroids rarely happen before a woman start getting periods.
-It is usually developed during pregnancy and reduced in size after menopause.
+The exact reasons for fibroids are not completely known but based on the study by World Health Organization (WHO), the growth is caused by the changing hormones in women, and in some cases it is hereditary.
+Fibroids rarely happen before a woman starts getting periods.
+It is usually developed during pregnancy and is reduced in size after menopause.

 Many women don’t show any symptoms of having fibroids.
 On the other hand, according to the National Institute of Health, women who suffer from fibroids start having heavy bleeding and pain during periods and extended duration of their menstruation cycle (more than 8 days).
 If not monitored, it can cause severe abdominal pain and frequent urination.

-Fibroid is usually diagnosed during routine checkups with your doctor, where the doctor examines the uterus and ovaries.
-In other cases, fibroid can be diagnosed with the help of various tests; ultrasound, Magnetic Resonance Imaging (MRI), Hysteroscopy and Laparoscopy.
+A fibroid is usually diagnosed during routine checkups with your doctor, where the doctor examines the uterus and ovaries.
+In other cases, a fibroid can be diagnosed with the help of various tests; ultrasound, Magnetic Resonance Imaging (MRI), Hysteroscopy, and Laparoscopy.